lilkho/MKS21X-FinalProject/README.md

 - Added method to Player to remove N random cards
 - Equality, rain, clone, magnet, and justice rules are all working
 - Added rules to README
+- Added methods to print rules in sets of 10
+- Added getType method for rule
+- Updated Game so that contradicting rules cannot appear in the same game